bl55d/enumotomu/README.md

 One tool for All

 - Dirsearch
-- Check Gobuster
+- Gobuster
-- Check Nuclei
+- Nuclei
-- Check Nikto
+- Nikto
-- Check SSLScan
+- SSLScan
-- Check Nmap
+- Nmap